 The Coleman brand has been around for a good while.
 For decades, they’ve made some truly great outdoor gear, from lanterns and stoves to tents and sleeping bags.
 Their goal, as a brand, is to accompany you on just about any outdoor adventure you head out to.
 Whether you’re going fishing, boating, swimming, or camping, chances are they’ve got something for you.
 The Coleman sleeping bag is just that!

 Now, even though they’ve got a host of products, their bread and butter are certainly their sleeping bags.
 They’ve got a lot of them, and all are great in one way or another.
 However, when it comes to sleeping in cold environments, where the temperatures can easily dip below zero, there’s one bag that people resort to – the Coleman Big Basin 15.
-It was made with one goal in mind – keep you warm and keep you comfortable in the coldest winter nights.
+Coleman made it with one goal in mind – to keep you warm and keep you comfortable on the coldest winter nights.
 But with all those claims, is it worth getting?
 Let’s take a look and find out.